gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/example.gif">
 </div>

 When scrolling the screen vertically, the entire screen has to scroll together.
+The above video is an example of Partial Vertical Scrolling.
-Partial vertical scrolling, where part of the screen remains stationary (the Heads Up Display) while another part (the game area) scrolls, can't be done by interacting with the PPU in the "normal" way.
+Part of the screen remains stationary (the Heads Up Display) while another part (the game area) scrolls vertically.
+Partial vertical scrolling, can't be done by interacting with the PPU in the "normal" way.

 Partial *horizontal* scrolling, on the other hand, is